 An equivalent definition of convexity for differentiable functions is that the tangent line or hyperplane to the function at any point lies below the function everywhere.
 The following plot of the same function illustrates this

 Again, we can see from looking at it that this property should hold for the function at any point.
-More formally, a differentiable function
+More formally, a differentiable function is convex if and only if for any

 (2)